-3 - Chip Canvas Window
+Chip Canvas Window

-The Chip Canvas Window displays all design elements in one window.
+The Chip Canvas displays all design elements in one window.
 The selections you make in the views are reflected in the Chip Canvas window.
-The color scheme used in the canvas is dependent on the Layers and Colors you have selected in the Display Options window.
+The color scheme used in the canvas is dependent on the Layers and Colors you have selected.